mickeyhousee/Weather-Information-Python/README.md

 # Weather-Information-Python
- Getting Weather Information with Python
+ Base Code for Getting Weather Information with Python

+# Important ⚠️
+Add the API key from the website [https://openweathermap.org/](https://openweathermap.org/) to the `.env` file.